KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 Two structural principles govern the relationships between layers:

-**The Law of Echoed Structure:** Every layer reflects the full lattice in miniature.
-The metric terminus (L₁) genuinely contains a fractal echo of the entire emanatory architecture.
-This is why each layer can generate an internally consistent worldview — it genuinely reflects the whole, though as echo rather than source.
+**The Law of Structural Recurrence:** Every layer reflects the full lattice in miniature.
+The metric terminus (L₁) genuinely contains a structural recurrence of the entire emanatory architecture.
+This is why each layer can generate an internally consistent worldview — it genuinely reflects the whole, though as recurrence rather than origin.

 **Bidirectional Traversal:** Awareness proceeds declivously from supernal registers toward embodiment, then reflects acclivously.
 Declivous centropy (L₅ → L₁) is the emanatory procession into form.
 Acclivous centropy (L₁ → L₅) is the reflective return.
 Neither direction alone constitutes a complete account.
 Any philosophy of mind that models awareness in only one direction — whether purely "top-down" or purely "bottom-up" — is structurally incomplete.